marchelbling/marc.helbling.fr/_posts/2015-02-07-writing-json-c++.md

 As the C++ standard library does not implement JSON, it makes it a good exercise putting into practice a bit of template functions and STL usage.

+Note: for a benchmark of existing C++ libraries dealing with json, see the [nativejson benchmark](https://github.com/miloyip/nativejson-benchmark).

 ## json stream